MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/compare-and-book-from-suggested-resources.md

 ## Compare multiple suggested resources together

-Individually navigating through each suggested resource using **View Details** could be time consuming and does not scale well.
-To make it easier to evaluate scores and metrics for multiple resources simultaneously, the ability to **Compare** resources has been provided.
-This can be used by:
+Individually navigating through each suggested resource using **View Details** could be time consuming and doesnt' scale well.
+To make it easier to evaluate scores and metrics for multiple resources simultaneously, the ability to **Compare** resources is provided.
+This can be done by following these steps:

-1. Select more than one resources from the **Suggested** tab.
-This enables the **Compare** button on the top-right.
+1. Select more than one resource from the **Suggested** tab to enable the **Compare** button on the top-right.
 Click this button.
-2. This leads to a pop-up window that contains a grid of only the selected resources, sorted in decreasing order of their overall recommendation score.
+2. A pop-up window appears that contains a grid of only the selected resources, sorted in decreasing order of their overall recommendation score.
-3. This grid also contains columns for _Worker Type_, _Vendor/Resourcing Unit Name_, _Experience Fit (%),_, _Cost Impact_, _Availability_ and _Skill-Match_ for each resource.
+3. This grid also contains columns for _Worker Type_, _Vendor/Resourcing Unit Name_, _Experience Fit (%)_, _Cost Impact_, _Availability_ and _Skill-Match_ for each resource.
 Filtering and sorting is available only for _Recommendation Score_, _Worker Type_, _Resourcing Unit_ and _Vendor Name_.
 4. This grid can be used to compare resources together based on their scores and metrics.
-Resources can then be directly short-listed using the **Shortlist** button, this will make them available under the _Shortlisted_ tab of the main side-pane.
+Resources can then be directly short-listed using the **Shortlist** button, making them available under the _Shortlisted_ tab of the main side-pane.

 ## Continue to book from shortlisted resources